mayasage/practical_software_engineering/Database Modelling.md

 ## Design Methods

-There are only 2 ways to design:
+There are only two ways to design:

 - Top-down / Forward Engineering:
   - When you're building something new.
-  - Flow: CDM -> LDM -> PDM -> MongoDB
+  - Flow: CDM -> LDM -> PDM -> Mongodb

 - Bottom-up / Reverse Engineering:
   - When you have a shitty pre-built project.
-  - Flow: MongoDB -> PDM -> LDM -> CDM
+  - Flow: Mongodb -> PDM -> LDM -> CDM

-### Top-down Approach
+## Top-down Approach

 ### CDM (Conceptual Data Model)

-#### 5 Questions of CDM
+#### Five Questions of CDM

-1. What's the App going to do ?
+1. What's the App going to do?
-   1. Answer in 3 sentences.
+    1. Answer in three sentences.

-2. "as is" or "to be" ?
+2. "as is" or "to be"?
-   1. Understand & model existing system ?
+    1. Understand & model existing system?
-   2. Or, build a new system ?
+    2. Or, build a new system?
-   3. Or, is it both ?
+    3. Or, is it both?

-3. Do you need analytics ?
+3. Do you need analytics?
-   4. Analytics means playing with numbers in short.
+    1. Analytics means playing with numbers in short.
-   5. If yes, you need dimensional modelling (answer business questions).
+    2. If yes, you need dimensional modeling (answer business questions).
-   6. If no, you need relational modelling (enforce business rules).
+    3. If no, you need relational modeling (enforce business rules).

-4. Who's the audience ?
+4. Who's the audience?
-   5. Present model in a way audience can understand & validate.
+    1. Present model in a way the audience can understand & validate.

-5. Flexibility or Simplicity ?
+5. Flexibility or Simplicity?
-   6. You need a balance.
+    1. You need a balance.
-   7. **Event** instead of **Order** ?
+    2. **Event** instead of **Order**?
-   8. **Person** instead of **Employee** ?
+    3. **Person** instead of **Employee**?
-   9. This is going in that Abstraction category I hate.
+    4. This is going in that Abstraction category I hate.

-#### Relational or Dimensional ?
+#### Relational or Dimensional?

 Imagine this as branching paths.
-You've found an exit if you don't "Go".
+You've found an exit if you don't "Go."

-1. Is system Operational or Reporting ?
+1. Is the system Operational or Reporting?
-   1. Operational imply "automating a business process".
+    1. Operational imply "automating a business process."
     2. Reporting imply "using operational data to evaluate performance".
     3. **Go** Relational for Operational because Relational enforce business rules.

 2. You need Reporting.
-But do you need to see any Text (name, address, etc...) ?
+But do you need to see any Text (name, address, etc...)?
     1. IF Yes, **Go** Relational.

 3. You need Reporting.
    You don't need to see any Text, ONLY numbers.
-Then are those numbers read-only or can they be played with ?
+   Then are those numbers read-only or can they be played with?
     1. IF read-only, **Go** Relational.

 4. **Go** Dimensional.
     1. **Gross Sales Amount** at month level is Relational.
     2. But drilling it down to the Date level is Dimensional.

 Conclusion: